 According to Dr. Phillips, about 60 volcanoes erupt every year, worldwide.
-Only a few eruptions, however, are powerful enough to pump plumes of sulfur dioxide into the stratosphere, where the gas reacts with ozone to form tiny droplets of sulfuric acid and water.
+Only a few eruptions, however, are powerful enough to pump plumes of sulfur dioxide gas into the stratosphere, where a series of chemical reactions eventually create tiny droplets of sulfuric acid and water.
 These droplets, called aerosols, can then spread around the globe.
-Two powerful eruptions occurred recently: Raikoke Volcano, in the Kirul Islands off the southern tip of the Kamchatka Peninsula, in far eastern Russia, erupted on June 22nd; and Ulawun Volcano in Papua New Guinea, off the northeastern coast of Australia, erupted on August 3rd.
+Two powerful eruptions occurred recently.
+Raikoke Volcano, in the Kirul Islands off the southern tip of the Kamchatka Peninsula, in far eastern Russia, erupted on June 22nd.
+Ulawun Volcano in Papua New Guinea, off the northeastern coast of Australia, erupted on August 3rd.

 Newly formed aerosols reinforce the permanent aerosol layer in the stratosphere that I discussed in The Science of Glow Light.
 The greater aerosol density in turn enhances the twilight colors that can produce clear-sky glow shots.
 They can also have another interesting effect: adding a purple tint to regions of the sky that would normally be blue.
 We see purple when a combination of blue and red light strikes our eyes.
 To understand how such a combination happens, you need to know a bit about atmospheric optics.